Cloud Fax Service

 HIPAA compliant Fax Service Built for Healthcare Business and Corporate Users

-Other aspects of companies’ IT infrastructures have undergone major advancements, such as migration to the cloud for a wide variety of services including data access and storage.
-However, the fax machine is often left alone — allowed to continue its operation as a piece of legacy equipment without much thought on how to better streamline and/or improve the faxing process.
+Other aspects of companies’ IT infrastructures have undergone major advancements.
+Even in these highly regulated industries, services like data access and storage have migrated to the cloud.
+However, the fax machine is often left alone.
+Businesses keep sending faxes using legacy equipment without much thought on how to better streamline the process.

-To operate correctly, traditional fax machines require ink, toner, paper and loads of monitoring and maintenance.
-This combination adds up to significant ongoing costs that most businesses simply accept because they haven’t looked at an alternative to conventional faxing.
-The truth is, it’s worth taking a careful look at what cloud-based fax service is all about.
-This more contemporary form of faxing can forever change the playing field for companies that want to continue faxing while simultaneously improving the entire process for the advancement of the enterprise.
+Traditional fax machines require ink, toner, paper and loads of monitoring and maintenance.
+This combination creates significant ongoing costs that most businesses simply accept because they haven’t looked at an alternative.
+It’s worth taking a careful look at cloud-based fax services.
+This more contemporary form of faxing can forever change the playing field for companies that want to continue faxing while simultaneously improving the process.

-While a corporate cloud fax service might sound like an unproven or untested form of technology if you’re unfamiliar with it, cloud-based fax solutions — like the one from Softlinx — are actually extremely reliable, and they can save businesses a significant amount of time and money.
-In essence, cloud faxing is a new method of faxing that relies on a cloud-based service in place of legacy fax machines.
-Instead of using outdated fax machines and analog phone lines to transmit and receive data, a cloud fax solution transmits documents digitally.
+Cloud-based fax solutions — like the one from Softlinx — are incredibly reliable and can save businesses time and money.
+Cloud faxing is a new faxing method that relies on a cloud-based service in place of legacy fax machines to transmit documents digitally.

-Just like you have digital options for how you access your business’s data, you also have options for how you carry out your cloud faxing.
-“Cloud faxing” is an umbrella term that includes options for online faxing, faxing via email and even internet faxing.
-You can think of it as a comprehensive evolution in faxing technology.
-Now, with all the freedom to send and/or receive faxes from other businesses’ traditional fax machines, you can enjoy a truly 21st-century process that brings secure faxing capabilities to practically every connected device you might use.
+Just like you have digital options for how you access your company’s data, you also have options for how you carry out your cloud faxing.
+“Cloud faxing” is an umbrella term that includes faxing options via:

 How to Use Online Cloud Faxing

-The key difference in online cloud faxing is the ease with which users can send, receive and access fax transmissions — once cumbersome fax machines have been removed from the equation.
+The key differentiation with online cloud faxing is the ease with which users can send, receive and access fax transmissions once cumbersome fax machines have been removed from the equation.
 Now, with cloud faxing, when you want to send a fax, it’s as easy as attaching a document or sending an email.

-In much the same way you use a webmail service, faxing online is as simple as selecting the documents you want to fax and uploading them via the Softlinx solution.
-From there, your documents are encrypted and transmitted so that your intended fax recipients can receive your faxes — even over phone lines supporting legacy fax machines.
+In much the same way you use a webmail service, faxing online is as simple as selecting the documents you want to fax and uploading them via Softlinx.
+From there, your documents are encrypted and transmitted so your intended fax recipients can receive your faxes — even over phone lines supporting legacy fax machines.
 It’s simple, economical and above all, secure.

 How Does Cloud Faxing Work?

-Depending on the needs of your business, you’ll set up one or more virtual fax numbers that can be specific to certain aspects, personnel and departments within your organization.
-Of course, the option to set up virtual fax numbers is scalable, so you can add numbers and related services as your business and commercial needs grow.
+Depending on your business needs, you’ll set up one or more virtual fax numbers that can be specific to certain aspects, personnel and departments within your organization.
+Of course, the option to set up virtual fax numbers is scalable, so you can add numbers and related services as your business grows.

-Once you’ve created your online faxing account, a typical online fax sending process occurs as follows:
+Once you’ve created your online faxing account, you can send a fax following these steps:

-- As a sender, you can send a fax by attaching the documents in question to an email with a message.
-The documents can be scanned pieces of paper, or they can be created using a program such as Microsoft Word.
+- Attaching documents: As a sender, you can send a fax by attaching the documents in question to an email with a message.
+The documents can be scanned pieces of paper or digitally created files.

-- Next, you address the fax message with your intended recipient’s fax number — as well as the name of an online fax service if they employ any.
+- Obtaining the fax number: Next, you address the fax message with your intended recipient’s fax number alongside the name of an online fax service, if they employ any.

-- Once you’ve submitted your fax for online transmission, the Softlinx solution translates the documents in question so that they can be read by any fax machine at its intended destination.
+- Submitting documents: Once you’ve submitted your fax for online transmission, Softlinx translates the documents so any fax machine at the intended destination can read them.

-- The fax is then sent over the transmission line of choice for the recipient.
+- Sending documents: The fax is then sent over the transmission line of choice for the recipient.

-- Finally, the recipient’s fax technology — whether an automated service or legacy machine — receives and decodes the documents you sent.
+- Receiving the fax: Finally, the recipient’s fax technology — whether an automated service or legacy machine — receives and decodes the documents you sent.

-For receiving a fax online from another automated fax service or traditional fax machine, the procedure is usually as follows:
+Receiving a fax online from another automated fax service or traditional fax machine follows these steps:

-- A sender — regardless of the method of fax technology being employed — assigns your virtual fax number to the fax they want to send.
+- Assigning the fax number: A sender — regardless of their faxing technology — assigns your virtual fax number to the fax they want to send.

-- The sender’s fax transforms the data into a fax transmission over either phone lines or via online digital methods.
+- Transforming the data: The sender’s fax transforms the data into a fax transmission over either phone lines or via online methods.

-- Once it’s received by the Softlinx solution, your incoming fax is translated into an image file, which is then sent securely to your email address.
+- Receiving the data: Once Softlinx receives it, your incoming fax is translated into an image file, which is then sent securely to your email address.

-- When you’re ready, you can open the email message with your incoming fax attached and ready to be viewed, shared and stored as any secure file would be.
+- Opening the message: When you’re ready, you can open the email message with your incoming fax attached and ready to be viewed, shared and stored as any secure file would be.

 Outsource to Online Faxing Service for Productivity and Immediate Savings

-Softlinx Cloud Fax Service offers a secure and reliable online faxing alternative for your business.
-You can submit faxes directly from your application or via email or the web and take your inbound faxes into your email inbox, shared network folders or your system.
+Softlinx Cloud Fax Service offers a secure and reliable online faxing alternative.
+You can send faxes directly from your business software, via email or using the Softlinx web portals.
+Meanwhile, your inbound faxes will arrive in your shared network folders, email inbox or system.
 With the Softlinx cloud-based fax service, you can benefit from a streamlined document workflow process and save costs.

-To learn more about how simple it is to switch to our cost-effective, secure cloud-based fax service, contact us today to schedule your live demo.
-Or for answers to all your online faxing questions, call us directly at 800-899-7724.
+To learn more about how simple it is to switch to our cost-effective, secure cloud-based fax service, contact us online today to schedule your live demo.
+Or, for answers to all your online faxing questions, call us directly at 800-899-7724.